mjordan/islandora_feeds/README.md

 ## To do

-* Provide tutorial on building CRUD forms using the XML Forms Builder.
+* Provide tutorial/cookbook entry on building CRUD forms using the XML Forms Builder.
-* Provide more realistic example CSV files (and resulting datastreams).
-* Provide cookbook recipes documenting various options provided by the Derivs module.
 * Fielded search on OBJ datastream XML content.
-* Close the issues in the GitHub repo's queue!

 ## Troubleshooting/issues/feedback